rockfordlhotka/BlazorMultiHead/readme.md

 ﻿# BlazorMultiHead

-Sample from Using CSLA: Blazor and CSLA .NET book
+Sample from the upcoming _Using CSLA: Blazor and WebAssembly_ book